Key Takeaways:

 Let us assume that a stock is trading at Rs.100 today.

-Today, you are getting a right to buy the same stock one month later, at say Rs.
+Today, you are getting a right to buy the same stock one month later, at, say, Rs.
 100 but only if the share is trading at the price of more than Rs.
 100.

 Should you buy it?

-The answer is yes, as this means that even after 1 month if the share is trading at 120, and you can still buy it at Rs.120
+The answer is yes, as this means that even after one month, if the share is trading at Rs.
+120, you can still buy it at Rs.120.
+To get this right, you need to pay a small amount today, say Rs.5.

 Now, if the share price goes above Rs.
-100, then you can exercise your right and buy the shares at Rs.
-100.
+100, you can exercise your right to buy the shares at Rs.
+100. If the share price stays at or below Rs.
+100, you do not need to buy the shares.

-You just lose is Rs.
-5 which you had paid for the right to buy in this case.
+You just lose Rs.
+5, which you had paid for the right to buy in this case.
+This type of options contract is known as the Call Option.

 What are Long Call Options?

-When the traders expect that the price can move up then they can take a long position in the call option.
+When traders expect the price to move up, they can take a long position in the call option.
+Investors pay a premium to buy a long call option, and they do so in the expectation of improved profits.

-From the above diagram, you can see that your profits will be unlimited if the price moves up and losses will be limited to the premium.
+From the above diagram, you can see that your profits will be unlimited if the price moves up, and losses will be limited to the premium.

 What is Short Call Option?

-The short call options involve selling an option of a given underlying asset at a predetermined price.
+The short-call options involve selling an option of a given underlying asset at a predetermined price.

 This strategy leads to limited profit if shares are traded below the strike price, and it attracts substantial risk if it is sold at a value more than its strike price.